Travel guide from the daily life. Inabe - Journey into life.

 Special feature “Tasting Inabe’s Ume”

-Inabe City Plum Orchard Park, the largest plum orchard in the Tokai area, is known for its spectacular scenery, and the best time to view the ume blossoms is in early March.
-In this issue, we introduce products using ume (plum) fruits grown in the park and the city.
+Inabe City Bairin Park, the largest plum orchard in the Tokai area, is known for its spectacular scenery, and the best time to view the plum blossoms is in early March.
+Here we’ll introduce products using the plums grown in the park and the city.

-Please come and enjoy one of the most beautiful and sour plum blossoms in Japan.
+Please come and enjoy one of the most beautiful seasons in Japan, with some sweet and sour plums on the side.

-• Inabe fully ripened ume Mizore Umeshu (plum wine)
+• Mizore Umeshu (plum wine) made from ripened Inabe plums

 Produced by